Mosquitoes

 Refer to the Department of Health information sheet ‘Mosquitoes in Your Backyard’ for some ways to keep your property free of mosquito breeding areas.

 The most common mosquito-borne diseases in WA are Ross River virus and Barmah Forest virus, which can lead to tiredness, severe joint swelling and pain that can continue for weeks, months or even years.
-Other less common diseases which are present in the Kimberley include Murray Valley encephalitis virus and West Nile virus (Kunjin subtype).
+Other less common, but more serious diseases which are present in the Kimberley include Murray Valley encephalitis virus and West Nile virus (Kunjin subtype).
+In 2022, evidence of a new mosquito-borne virus, called Japanese encephalitis virus, was also detected in the east Kimberley region.

-Other mosquito borne diseases include the Zika, dengue, chikungunya and yellow fever viruses.
+Other mosquito-borne diseases that can be acquired overseas include the Zika, dengue, chikungunya and yellow fever viruses.
+Dengue can also be acquired in northern Queensland.
 These viruses are transmitted by the Aedes aegypti mosquito.
 WA does not have local populations of Aedes aegypti mosquitoes and there is currently no risk of local transmission for these exotic mosquito-borne diseases in WA.

 These diseases are typically present in tropical countries and any WA travellers to these regions should take personal protective measures to avoid being bitten by mosquitoes.
 Travellers should seek medical advice or consult smarttraveller.gov.au before travelling to high risk countries.